|

 MACARENA:

-Spanish name derived from a place name in Seville, itself from the Latin
+Spanish name derived from the name of a place in Seville, from the Latin

 personal name Macarius, meaning